 You’re doing a great thing by watering that colony of healthy bacteria in your digestive tract.

-1.Zhang, Yu-Jie et al. “Impacts Of Gut Bacteria On Human Health And Diseases”.
+1 Zhang, Yu-Jie et al. “Impacts Of Gut Bacteria On Human Health And Diseases”.
 N.p., 2017.
 Print.

 2 Yoo, J. & Kim, S. (2017).
 Probiotics and Prebiotics: Present Status and Future Perspectives on Metabolic Disorders.